HimanshuChauhan55/SimonSaysGame-/README.md

 # SimonSaysGame-
-I'm happy , this is first project of mine
+I'm happy , This is my first project